 Tiramisu is one of my favorite desserts, and this recipe is amazing!
 I’ve made it several times, and it’s always a hit. – Lisa ★★★★★

-Italian Tiramisu Video
+Tiramisu Video

 My homemade tiramisu recipe looks so impressive, tastes amazing, but comes together in only 5 simple steps.
-It’s a great make-ahead dessert since the flavors get better over time!
+I always get requests to bring this one to parties, which I love because it’s make-ahead friendly and easy to transport in a casserole dish.

 The word Tiramisu (tirami su in Italian) means “cheer me up” or “pull me up,” because one bite will put you in a good mood!
 Authentic Tiramisu dessert has 2 main layers: sponge cake (ladyfingers) soaked in coffee liqueur, and then topped by a decadent mascarpone cream layer.
-Classic Tiramisu recipes often contain raw egg yolks, but we use a different process to create the custard-like cream with the same amazing texture and flavor.
+Some Tiramisu recipes contain raw egg yolks, but I use a different process to create the custard-like cream with the same amazing texture and flavor.

 I love classic Italian desserts like Panna CottaAffogato, and let’s not forget the Berry Tiramisu.
 This classic Tiramisu recipe is probably the most iconic Italian dessert, which is why it’s on the menu in nearly every Italian restaurant.
 This homemade version does not disappoint!